hoed/tripsynergy-hub/README.md

 **URL**: https://tripsynergy-hub.lovable.app

+THis project is open source code, so anyone modify any changes.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo.